1013 Dolores Avenue, Olivette, MO 63132

 Offered at $250000

 1013 Dolores Avenue in Olivette is a 1935 brick bungalow.
 It is situated on a dead end street.
 It is an updated and trendy home with landscaping that is sustainable.
 The landscaping has a Silver Audubon Certificate.
-The buyer of this home has the option to purchase the lot at 1011 Dolores Avenue for an additional $50000.
+This home includes a 50×150 lot.

 The first floor has the charm of the 1930’s with archways and solid oak hardwood floors.